shchodro/serverless-workshop/README.md

 18\.
 Add a new Integration response with a method response status of 200 (leaving the regex blank)

 19\.
-Select the /zombie/talkers resource
+Select the /zombie/talkers resource on the left navigation tree.
 ![talker resource](/Images/Typing-Step19.png)

 20\.
-Select "Enable CORS" in the top right
+Select "Enable CORS" in the top right of the screen.
+If there is no "Enable CORS" button, click the "Actions" button then select "Enable CORS" in the dropdown.

 21\.
 Select Enable and Yes to replace the existing values
 ![talker resource](/Images/Typing-Step21.png)